-Graduation, Reality And Dual-role Skills (GRADS) are programs for pregnant teens and/or young parents that focus on work and family foundation skills of significance to these students.
+Graduation, Reality And Dual-role Skills (GRADS) is a program for pregnant teens and/or young parents that focus on work and family foundation skills of significance to these students.
 GRADS programs include student demonstration of skills leading to high school graduation and economic independence.

 The GRADS program curriculum is developed at the local level using standards from the Work and Family Foundation areas of study in the National Standards for Family and Consumer Sciences Education (FACSE).
 The program requires a FACSE certified teacher, who has also completed GRADS training.
 The program includes on-site child care and practicums, as well as coordination of learning activities outside the classroom.

-Currently, seventeen school districts in Washington State offer GRADS programs.
+Currently, 23 school districts in Washington State offer GRADS programs.
 Interested in starting your own program?
 Learn how.

 GRADS Program Specialist